 Noorda-COM is committed to providing a safe, healthy learning community for all its members.
 The College recognizes that the improper and excessive use of alcohol and other drugs may interfere with the College's mission by negatively affecting the health and safety of students, faculty, credentialed instructional staff and staff.
 It is due to the harm caused by excessive and illegal use that the College has a vested interest in establishing policies to prohibit unlawful behavior and sanctions to address policy violations by members of the College Community.
-A link to the Drug and Alcohol Policy is available on the Noorda-COM eNCOMpass.
+A link to the Drug and Alcohol Policy is available on the Noorda-COM website.
+Employee policy is located in Employee Handbook.